 Gaming chairs, though, tend to offer much more radical designs.

-You can find L-shaped gaming chairs that are designed to sit on the floor (no legs or base).
-These usually have built-in speakers and sometimes even massage functions, which is cool, and they offer a really distinctive look.
+You can find L-shaped gaming chairs designed to sit on the floor (no legs or base).
+These usually have built-in speakers and sometimes even massage functions, which are cool and offer a distinctive look.

-You can also find gaming chairs that are built more or less like office chairs but use racing-style bucket seats, which gives the chair an edgy appearance.
-Often, these kinds of chairs are also offered in fun, bold color combinations, which makes them even more distinctive.
+You can also find gaming chairs that are built more or less like office chairs but use racing-style bucket seats, which give the chair an edgy appearance.
+These kinds of chairs are often offered in fun, bold color combinations, which makes them even more distinctive.

 Again, this mostly comes down to personal preference.
 If you don’t care what your chair looks like, these edgy-looking options may not do anything for you, but some people absolutely love them.